 Many times in our lives we ask God for His blessing on plans that we have made or hopes that we have.
 God hears us and helps things work out the way we wanted, but somehow we often fail to give Him credit and forget that He makes everything possible.
 We begin to take the credit ourselves.
 We get caught up in our own success and soon we are not worshiping God anymore.

-Instead we pay homage to what we have and focus only on what we need to do to keep it and to get more.
+Instead we pay homage to what we have and focus only on what we need to do to keep it, and to obtain even more.